 How to partition hard drive in Windows 10/8/7

-Note: Manually partitioning (as well as formatting) a hard drive is not required if your ultimate goal is to install Windows to the drive.
-Both of these processes are included as part of the installation procedure, meaning you don’t need to prepare the drive yourself.
+Note: Manually partitioning (and formatting) a hard drive is not required if your ultimate goal is to install Windows to the drive.
+These processes are included as part of the installation procedure, meaning you don’t need to prepare the drive yourself.
 See How to Clean Windows Setup for more help.

-As you can see in the image below, the example hard drive is 120GB and it contains a single partition.
-In this example, we will split the current partition into 2 partitions without losing data.
+As you can see in the image below, the example hard drive is 120GB, and it contains a single partition.
+In this example, we will split the current section into two sections without losing data.
 If you want to repartition the disk, you can erase the volume and create a new partition.

 Step 3.Enter the amount of space to shrink and click the “Shrink” button.

-As shown in the picture, the value of “ Total size before shrink in MB ” is the total size of the partition and the value “ Size of available shrink space in MB ” means the maximum size you can shrink.
+As shown in the picture, the value of “ Total size before shrink in MB ” is the partition’s total size, and the value “ Size of available shrink space in MB ” means the maximum size you can shrink.
 Enter a value that does not exceed the available thumbnail size.

 Note: In some cases, the Value in “ Size of Available Shrink Space ” may be smaller than the free space displayed in Windows Explorer.
-For example, there is 60 GB of free disk space, but the available miniature size is only 30 GB calculated by the Disk Management console.
-The reason for the problem is the limited available space by what and how files are distributed on the disk.
+There is 60 GB of free disk space, but the available miniature size is only 30 GB, calculated by the Disk Management console.
+The problem is the limited open space by what and how files are distributed on the disk.
 For example, some files like pages and shadow copy files are considered non-movable data by Disk Management.
 If these non-movable files are stored in the middle of the free space, only the free space on either side is available to shrink.

 Step 4.
 Right-click on the unallocated space and choose New Simple Volume from the context menu.

 Step 5.
-Click the “ Next ” button on the new Simple Volume Wizard which will guide you to create a new simple drive on the free disk space.
+Click the “ Next ” button on the new Simple Volume Wizard, which will guide you through creating a new simple drive on the free disk space.

 Step 6.
 Enter a size for the new partition and click Next to continue.
 The value you enter should not be greater than the maximum free space.
 In this example, all the unallocated space is allocated for the new volume, as shown below.

 Step 9.
 Now you have successfully created a new partition.
-You can see the parameters you set for the partition in the column.
+You can see the parameters you set for the section in the column.
 Click “ Finish ” to close the wizard.

-Windows doesn’t allow anything but very basic partition management after you create a system, but there are a number of software programs that can help if you need them.
+Windows don’t allow anything but essential partition management after you create a system, but many software programs can help if you need them.

-See Free Disk Partition Management Software for Windows for a list of updated reviews of these tools and more information about exactly what you can do with them.
+See Free Disk Partition Management Software for Windows for a list of updated reviews of these tools and more information about precisely what you can do with them.